CalebMorris/react-moment-proptypes/README.md

 Tests were approached with `enzyme` and React's test utility renderer

-- `npm test` for running unit tests
+- `npm test` for running unit and integration tests
 - `npm run coverage` for current test coverage

 ## Moment Versions